Biography of Charles Darwin

 1887: “Different Forms of Flowers on Plants of the Same Species”.

 20th January 1839 to his first Cousin Emma Wedgwood, at St. Peter’s Church, Maer on their Staffordshire estate.

 Places of Interest:

 Lived at 12 Gower Street.

-Went to School in a building in Shrewsbury, which is now the main Public Library.
+He went to School in a building in Shrewsbury which is now the main Public Library.